shohil-kishore/twitter-data-toolkit/README.md

 ## Reference
 Kishore, S., Peko, G., & Sundaram, D. (2019).
 Looking Through the Twitter Glass: Bridging the Data – Researcher Gap.
 AMCIS 2019 Proceedings.

+# Instructions (Windows/Linux/macOS)

+1. Apply for a Twitter Developer account (https://developer.twitter.com/en/apply-for-access.html).
+2. On approval, create an app under "Apps" and a development environment under "Dev environments", either 30-day or full-archive depending on your needs (https://developer.twitter.com/en/docs/basics/apps/overview).
+3. Download and install Node.js (https://nodejs.org/en/download/).
+4. If you have a GitHub account, clone or fork this project.
+If you don't have a GitHub account, click the green "Clone or download" button and download the ZIP file.
+5. From the command line, change directory into "twitter-data-app" and type "npm start" to start the application.
+6. Finally, in a web browser, type in "localhost:8080" to access the web application.

 # FAQ

 ## How is this different to other projects?